sinamajidian/Hap10/README.md

-The goal is to estimate haplotypes from 10x read data.
+The goal is to reconstruct accurate and long haplotype from polyploid genome using linked reads (10x genomics reads).

 ## Step 0.
 Preparation procedure